divinedavis/Cancer-Detector/README.md

 ## Features

 - **Drag-and-drop interface** for image uploads.
-- Sends the uploaded image to a Flask API for prediction.
+- Sends the uploaded image to a Flask API.
-- Displays prediction results to the user.
+- Displays prediction results to the user immediately.

 ## Feature Implementation
 This project is a full-stack application for detecting cancer medical images.
-It includes a React frontend and a Flask backend to handle image uploads and predictions.
+It includes a React frontend and a Flask backend to handle image uploads.

 - Phase 1 (MVP) - be able to detect MRI images at a 90% rate
 - Phase 2 - be able to detect all medical images at a 90% rate